 Naturally, as a reaction at least, when women would have followed suit, they also would have turned aggressive.
 It did happen or not, we don’t know.
 As there is no evidence to suggest that in the earlier times women weren’t forceful in finding their way, we can say, the passive nature of women is a later development.
 I think women have resigned to a rather submissive role now, as the experience gained over the ages certainly discounted all hopes of men providing anything more than mere passive, sometimes good, helpful presence.
 (These days women happen to be found everywhere with a subdued libido and a bashful temperament.
 As one can easily see, this will encourage the man to volunteer for anything, the woman would find inconvenient to do herself!)
 To add to that, men proudly took upon themselves, all the tough, uninteresting and dangerous activities of living.
 Hence, women have chosen to stick to the rather less taxing and emotionally rewarding functions of life, like tending to home and family.
 (Curiously, whenever we face a major problem in our society, rather than attempting extermination, we have been suppressing the problem.
 This causes it to reappear somewhere else, another rewarding engagement for the man, even if in a more serious form.
 A cursory glance at the major headlines of any day can prove this.)

 As a permanent solution to our problems, in the case of man, I think it is worth examining the possibility of separating the sexual, and the urinary functions from the very same organ meant for both.
+Or, introduce a new contactless urination technique.
 Perhaps the welcome changes brought by such an alteration could free the mankind of immense misery.